bertkdowns/thesis/notes/proposal.md

 \pagebreak

-#  A Software Engineering Approach to the Design and Application of Digital Twins in Industrial Chemical Processes
+#  A Software Platform to Accelerate the Implementation of Process Digital Twins

 **Bert Downs**
 Supervised by Tim Walmsley, Jason Kurz, Mark Apperley